 Add Some Live Food To Your Betta Tank

-Shrimp is a good choice such as Brine shrimp, Mysis shrimp, or freshwater scuds.
-Shrimp will usually hide beneath plants or within the substrate so your betta fish will enjoy hunting for them while you are away.
+Shrimp are a good choice of live food.
+Consider using brine shrimp, mysis shrimp, or freshwater scuds.
+Shrimp usually hide beneath plants or within the substrate, so your betta fish will enjoy hunting for them while you are away.

 Preparing Your Betta Tank For Before Your Vacation

-Your vacation is just around the corner, and there are a few things that you need to do with your betta tank before you go to avoid any health problems when you return.
+Your vacation is just around the corner, and there are a few things that you need to do with your betta tank before you go to avoid any health problems while you are away.

 Below is a quick checklist to help you to get organized: